 A urinary tract infection (UTI) is an infection that involves the kidneys, ureters, bladder, or urethra.
 These are the structures that urine passes through before being eliminated from the body.
-Urinary tract infections are one the most common type of infection in the body.
-Urinary tract infections are one of the most serious health problem striking millions of people each year.
+Urinary tract infections are one the most common types of infection in the body.
+Urinary tract infections are one of the most serious health problems striking millions of people each year.
 Women are especially prone to UTIs as compared to men, the reason for this is not well understood, but anatomic differences between the genders (a shorter urethra in women ) might be partially responsible.

 Causes of UTI :

 The urine is normally sterile.
 An infection occurs when bacteria get into the urine and begin to grow.
 The bacterial infection usually starts at the opening of the urethra where the urine leaves the body and moves upward into the urinary tract.
 The culprit in at least 75%-90% of uncomplicated infections is a type of bacteria called E.coli.
 These bacteria normally live in the bowel (colon) and around the anus.

 Signs and Symptoms :